jojojojojoj5564656465465/PORTFOLIO-INTERSANT/content/posts/2022/05/2022-05-25-dumb-things.md

 related: ""
 ---

-Here are what I consider the most egregious mistakes you can make with your finances.
-It's not that you should necessarily completely avoid doing these things, but buyer beware.
+Here are what I consider the some of the most egregious mistakes you can make with your finances.
+Buyer beware.

 <!-- end -->